Pivithuru/Mydb/README.md

 # Instructions for run the app

-Make executable file for lex and yacc \n
+Make executable file for lex and yacc
-1. >cd node-app/lex&yacc \n
+1. >cd node-app/lex&yacc
 2. >make

 create 2 tap interfaces